biopet/biopet/docs/pipelines/shiva.md

 java -jar </path/to/biopet.jar> pipeline shiva -config MySamples.json -config MySettings.json -run
 ~~~

-To perform a dry run simply remove `-run` from the commandline call.
+A dry run can be performed by simply removing the `-run` flag from the command line call.

-### Just variantcalling

-This will not do any pre process steps on the bam files.
+### Only variant calling

+It is possible to run Shiva while only performing its variant calling steps.
+This has been separated in its own pipeline named `shivavariantcalling`.
+As this calling pipeline starts from BAM files, it will naturally not perform any pre-processing steps.

-To get the help menu:
+To view the help menu, execute:
 ~~~
 java -jar </path/to/biopet.jar> pipeline shivavariantcalling -h